KennyGonzales/azure-network-protocols/README.md

 >**Note**: Make sure to check the licensing checkbox to avoid encountering an error message during the validation process when creating the virtual machine.

-Allow port 3389, to remote desktop into the virtual machine later in this lab.
+**Allow port 3389**, to remote desktop into the virtual machine later in this lab.

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>